BreachOpen/Chas-Riley/Projects/Network/sql.md

 ![Marketing Dept](../../assets/img/network/sql/8.png)<br /><br />

 **Task 5.
 Retrieve employees in Finance or Sales**<br />
-Now, your team needs to perform a different update to the computers of all employees in the Finance or the Sales department, and you need to locate information on these employees.
+Now, your team needs to perform a different update to the computers of all employees in the 'Finance' or the 'Sales' department, and you need to locate information on these employees.
 <br /><br />

 Command I used: <br />